 2. Zero Dark Thirty (2012)

-A modern civil conflict film classic directed by Kathryn Bigelow, Zero Dark Thirty chronicles the arduous and often controversial that was the hunt of Osama bin Laden following the events of the Twin Towers.
+A modern civil conflict film classic directed by Kathryn Bigelow, Zero Dark Thirty chronicles the arduous and often controversial that was the hunt for Osama bin Laden following the events of the Twin Towers.
 The movie goes into great detail about how the CIA and the Navy S.E.A.L.s Team 6 worked together to pinpoint the location of one of the most wanted men in U.S. history.

 Despite having only a small role, Adkins’ contribution to the movie as it is proved Zero Dark Thirty’s whole point: this was a joint operation where no person stood above others.
 Everyone had to pull their weight to find bin Laden.
 In the end, Adkins’ character, John Simmons, was just another cog in the CIA’s master plan.

 1. Boyka: Undisputed (2016)

 It’s easily one of Scott Adkins’ best movies to date — offering a good mixture of well-choreographed combat scenes and drama.
 It’s gritty, angry and a satisfying ending to the franchise.

 Honourable mentions: The Debt Collector, Green Street Hooligans: Underground, The Bourne Ultimatum, Special Forces, Hard Target 2.